-2.3 Reusable upper stage
+2.3.
+Reusable upper stage

 The SpaceLiner7 aerodynamic shape is a result of a trade-off between the optima fulfilling the requirements of three reference trajectory points.
-Numerical analyses have pointed out the clear advantages of a single delta wing [12, 13].
+Numerical analyses have pointed out the clear advantages of a single delta wing [11, 12].
+A new, even more sophisticated optimization for the definition of the SpaceLiner 8 upper stage is ongoing and available results indicate similar tendencies (see sections 3.4 and 3.5 below!)

 Major geometry data of the SpaceLiner 7-3 passenger and orbiter stage are summarized in Table 2.
 The SpaceLiner passenger stage's shape is shown in Figure 4.